 The Office of International Studies Abroad does not permit applicants under the age of 18 to participate in fall or spring semester study abroad programs.

-To participate in a USD affiliated study abroad program, students must have sophomore standing at the time of participation in the program.
+To participate in a USD affiliated semester study abroad program, students must have sophomore standing at the time of participation in the program.
 Junior class-standing may be required for some programs.
 (Please check with the Office of International Studies Abroad for more information.)
-Freshmen and senior students, with the appropriate academic background, may apply for summer and Intersession programs.
+All students, with the appropriate academic background, may apply for summer and Intersession programs.

 Grade Point Average

-To apply to a USD-affiliated semester study abroad program, students must have a minimum cumulative GPA of 2.75 or higher depending on the program.
+To apply to a USD-affiliated semester study abroad program, students must meet the GPA requirement of the partner institution at the time they apply for the program.
+For information on specific GPA requirements by program, please visit the program home page.
 Students should check the minimum GPA program requirements before applying.
-Students participating in a USD sponsored summer or Intersession study abroad program must be in good-standing with USD or their home institution where applicable.
+Students participating in a USD sponsored summer or Intersession study abroad program must be in good academic standing at the time they apply for the program (2.0 GPA or higher) with USD or their home institution where applicable.

 Students must be in good academic standing at the time of application.
 Students who are on scholastic probation are not eligible to participate.

 Some study abroad programs have requirements in addition to class standing and minimum GPA.
 These requirements may include: a minimum level of proficiency in a foreign language, specific course pre-requisites, approval from a USD academic advisor and study abroad program director.

 Full-Time Enrollment While Studying Abroad

 Students must be enrolled full-time while participating in a USD semester-long study abroad program.
 Students participating in USD-affiliated semester programs must be enrolled in a minimum of 12 semester units while abroad.

 In order to be accepted into a study abroad program, students must agree to participate in the entire program (all class sessions and program-related activities of the study abroad program) and satisfy all USD admission and course requirements.